“This post may contain affiliate links. Please read my disclosure for more info.

 So, I thought it might be *fun* to resurrect William and James and talk about what motivated them to take the path they each took.

 Our first imaginary guy, William, started saving $300 per month at age 20. $75 bucks a week, taken right off the top of his pay and deposited into an account that over the years, earned an average of 10% interest.
 Then at age 40, he stopped.
-Never invested another dime for the rest of his career.
+Never invested another dime for the last 25 years of his career.
 Just that 20 year period.

 James saved nothing from age 20 until age 40.
 But then at age 40, he did the same thing – invested $300 per month and earned the same 10% interest rate.
-But he did it for 25 years – until his retirement at 65.
+But he did it for 25 years – five years more than William, until his retirement at 65.

 But William, after investing the same monthly amount, for five years less than James – and nothing after age 40, would retire with $2.5 million dollars.
 And using the same 4% withdrawal rate, William could safely withdraw $100,000 per year.
 Not too shabby for waking up and doing whatever you want every day.